Mark D. Naison

-Mark Naison (born 1946) is a professor of history at Fordham University, the Jesuit University of New York.
+Mark D. Naison (born 1946) is a professor of history at Fordham University, the Jesuit University of New York.

 Naison, a former political activist, was a member of Congress of Racial Equality (CORE) and Students for a Democratic Society (SDS) in the 1960s.
 He is a graduate of Columbia University and holds a Ph.D. in American history.

 Early life

 Mark D. Naison was born in 1946 in the Crown Heights section of Brooklyn, New York.
 As the only child of Jewish intellectuals (both schoolteachers), Mark D. Naison had an easy childhood.
 Although he was happy as a child, Naison felt ostracized from his peers because his parents put such an importance on intelligence.
 Naison rebelled and turned to sports as an outlet and to help him fit in better with the neighbor kids.

 Early Days at Columbia University

 Naison entered Columbia University in the fall of 1962.
 By the end of his freshman year, he began to feel like he had to oppose racial segregation more actively.
 By the fall of 1963, he joined the Columbia chapter of the Congress of Racial Equality (CORE).
 CORE is a civil rights organization that was pivotal in the United States, particularly in the 1950s and 1960s.
 CORE was started in 1942 and was open to "anyone who believes that 'all people are created equal' and is willing to work towards the ultimate goal of true equality throughout the world."
 CORE quickly became one of the university's biggest political-action groups.
 He signed up to tutor and help organize tenants in East Harlem.
 He earned his BA and MA in American History at Columbia in June 1966 and June 1967, respectively.
 Naison went on to earn his Ph.D. in American History from Columbia in January 1976.